FIRST RESPONDER PROGRAM MISSION STATEMENT

 - Assessments: PCL-5, PSQI, BDI II, Psychological Testing

-We do this by offering a full spectrum of inpatient services in a warm, inviting atmosphere where first responders actively participate in their own treatment.
-The Aurora San Diego Campus is situated on 5 acres of beautiful grounds and provides a variety of amenities such as a gymnasium/basketball court, weight training and cardio equipment, tennis court and swimming pool.
-Two units with a bed total of 40 within the hospital are dedicated to the care of all uniformed and First Responder personnel.
+We do this by offering a full spectrum of inpatient services in a warm, inviting atmosphere where First Responders actively participate in their own treatment.
+The Aurora San Diego Hospital Campus is situated on 5 acres of beautiful grounds and provides a variety of amenities such as a gymnasium/basketball court, weight training and cardio equipment, tennis court and swimming pool.
+Two units within the hospital are dedicated to the care of all Uniformed Service and First Responder Personnel.
 First Responders create a community within the hospital in which they all relate with, and provide support to one another while receiving treatment.

 Our highly trained staff members have received specialized training from subject matter experts, thought leaders and creators of evidence based treatments and continue to participate in national conferences on the treatment of operational stress.